iVuDang/COMP-1633-F23-C--Notes-Exercises/README.md

 * std::cout, we’re saying “the cout that lives in namespace std“.
 * Design steps:
-    1. Define your goal in one sentence. e.g. Model how long it takes for a ball dropped off a tower to hit the ground.
+    1. Step 1: Define your goal in one sentence. e.g. Model how long it takes for a ball dropped off a tower to hit the ground.

-    2. Define requirements, constraints and capabilities to meet users' needs. e.g. The user should be able to enter the height of the tower.
+    2. Step 2: Define requirements, constraints and capabilities to meet users' needs. e.g. The user should be able to enter the height of the tower.

-    3. Define your tools, targets, and backup plan.
+    3. Step 3: Define your tools, targets, and backup plan.
         Defining what target architecture and/or OS your program will run on.
         Determining what set of tools you will be using.
         Determining whether you will write your program alone or as part of a team.
         Defining your testing/feedback/release strategy.
         Determining how you will back up your code.

-    4. Break hard problems into easy problems.
+    4. Step 4: Break hard problems into easy problems.

         * Top down method:
             Let’s take a look at an example of this.
 Let’s say we want to clean our house.
 Our task hierarchy currently looks like this: